AroicX/aroicx/README.md

 -->

-- I'm a Software Engineer from Nigeria 🇳🇬 with a strong passion for Tech, JavaScript and the developer community.
+- I'm a Software Engineer from Nigeria 🇳🇬 with a strong passion for Tech, GoLang, JavaScript and the developer community at large.

 - ⚡️ What I do: